 The date of first construction for Skenfrith Castle in Monmouthshire, Wales, is unknown, but a wooden motte and bailey castle was most likely built on the site by one of William the conquerors generals.

 The now-peaceful area of Wales historically known as the Honour of Grosmont was once a formidable barrier and stronghold for the Norman English.
+White Castle was one of three castles built in close proximity to each other in this area.

 Beaumaris Castle derives its name from the French, le beau marais, or beautiful marsh.
 It is located on the island of Anglesey, part of the walled town.